blocknetdx/documentation/docs/protocol/xrouter/introduction.md

 ## Namespace
-XRouter SPV wallets utlize the `xrs::` namespace while [XCloud](/protocol/xcloud/introduction) services utilize the `xrs::` namespace.
+XRouter SPV wallets utlize the `xr::` namespace while [XCloud](/protocol/xcloud/introduction) services utilize the `xrs::` namespace.
 A list of the SPV wallets and services can be viewed using [xrGetNetworkServices](https://api.blocknet.co/#xrgetnetworkservices) and you can pre-connect to the nodes with [xrConnect](https://api.blocknet.co/#xrconnect).

 ## Node Scoring